FbW43-2/bdl02_pacakmarko_git_cheatsheet/README.md

 2. `git commit -m "Meaningful message here"`

     A commit is the Git equivalent of a "save".
+Commits can be thought of as snapshots of our project at a given point in time.

 3. `git push`